Stablecoin Savings-Rate Yield for Treasury: The Receipt Token and Its Source (2026)

 Stablecoin Savings-Rate Yield for Treasury: The Receipt Token and Its Source

-- Yield is funded by Sky protocol revenue (loan fees, RWA incl. tokenized-Treasury exposure, deployed liquidity) — that funding is the risk.
+- Yield is funded by Sky protocol revenue (loan fees, RWA including tokenized-Treasury exposure, deployed liquidity) — that funding source is the risk.

-- Risks: protocol/smart-contract, governance, revenue-durability, redemption — assessed on its own dimensions.
+- Risks: protocol/smart-contract, governance, revenue durability, redemption — assessed on their own dimensions.

-- Account as a value-accruing position (not cash, not rebasing — ties #165); within the yield risk budget.
+- Account as a value-accruing position, not cash and not rebasing (ties to rebasing vs non-rebasing tracking), within the yield risk budget.

 What you hold: a value-accruing receipt